Ancient Pistol

 Ancient Pistol is a swaggering soldier who appears in three plays by William Shakespeare.
-Though full of grandiose boasts about his prowess, he is essentially a coward.
-The character is introduced in Henry IV, Part 2 and reappears in The Merry Wives of Windsor and Henry V.
+Although full of grandiose boasts about his prowess, he is essentially a coward.
+The character is introduced in Henry IV, Part 2, and reappears in The Merry Wives of Windsor and Henry V.

 The character's first name is never given.
 He is referred to as Falstaff's "ancient", meaning "ensign", or standard bearer.

 Henry IV, Part 2

 Pistol is introduced as a "swaggerer" who suddenly turns up at the Boar's Head Tavern, contrary to the wishes of the hostess, Mistress Quickly.
 Falstaff tells her that Pistol is his "ancient" (ensign).
 He gets into a fight with Falstaff after an exchange of insults with the prostitute Doll Tearsheet, who calls him "the foul-mouth'dst rogue in England".

 Later, when Falstaff stops off at Justice Shallow's house after the defeat of Scrope, Pistol appears bringing news of the death of Henry IV, asserting that Falstaff is "now one of the greatest men in this realm".
 In another scene it is revealed that the police are after him because a man he assaulted in tandem with Doll Tearsheet and Mistress Quickly has died.
 He shares Falstaff's punishment of banishment from the king at the end of the play.